 Margo Wilkinson Smith

-Carsen Smith is the audio production editor for Excited Utterance.
-She is a junior at Vanderbilt University in the College of Arts and Science majoring in Biological Sciences, Russian Studies, and Cinema & Media Arts.
-When she’s not studying for her three majors, Carsen enjoys performing improv comedy and playing frisbee.
+Carsen Smith was the audio production editor for Excited Utterance from 2016 to 2018.
+Carsen graduated from Vanderbilt University with a triple major in Biological Sciences, Russian Studies, and Cinema & Media Arts.
+Carsen enjoys performing improv comedy and playing frisbee.

 benjamin Ian bassoff

-Ben Bassoff is a research assistant for Excited Utterance.
+Ben Bassoff was a research assistant for the Fall 2016 season of Excited Utterance.
 A 2016 graduate of Vanderbilt Law School, Ben is now a corporate litigation associate at Foley & Lardner in New York City.
-Prior to law school, Ben held a variety of positions including operating a small jam company in Brooklyn, and teaching high school English and math.
 In his spare time, Ben enjoys cooking, running, hiking and photography.

 Vanderbilt law school Branstetter litigation and dispute resolution program